lanceman2/quickstream/README.md

 linker loader system handles isolating the blocks codes so they separate access of common variable and function names within the running program;
 OOP (object oriented programming) be damned.
-C++ class object data would be redundant information especially for the cast of blocks when they are loaded as a DSO.
+C++ class object data would be redundant information especially for the case of blocks when they are loaded as a DSO.
 The C++ sugar that is added to C can sometimes just increase boiler plate code, and block writing is a great example of how C++ bloats otherwise small C codes.
 All that being said, you can write